carpentries/instructor-training/_episodes/11-practice-teaching.md

 Finally, be kind to yourself.
 If you're a self-critical person, it's OK to remind yourself:

-*   The feedback isn't personal.
+*   The feedback is not personal.
 *   There are always positives along with the negatives.

 > ## Feedback on Feedback (Optional)